j-Riv/suavescribe/README.md

 - [ ] Remove Koa and add ExpressJS instead.
 - [ ] Remove NextJS

-### Re Building without Koa and NextJS in favor of ExpressJS and a React Front End.
+I've decided to rebuild this, remove Koa and NextJS in favor of ExpressJS and a React Front End.
 [Repo](https://github.com/j-Riv/shopify-subscription-app-node)